fedefary/signer/README.md

 ## Building and installation

-Clone the project, build and install it with the following maven command:
+Clone the project, build and install it with the following Maven command:

 *mvn clean install -DskipTests*